What is New Make Whisky, and should you buy this spirit?

 What is new make whisky?

 New make whisky is the clear, colourless spirit that comes off the still after distillation.
 It’s usually 68% alcohol and has aromatic characteristics.
 A lot of whisky’s flavour, and all its colour, comes from the wood.
 But the new make flavour itself has an impact on the whisky.
-Peat, for example, is a flavour the whisky gets from the new make spirit.
+Peat, for example, is a flavour the whisky gets from the original distillate.
 Sure, a whisky might go into a cask that used to have a peaty whisky and pick up some peat notes.
-But the primary way peat flavour gets into whisky is through the new make.
+But the primary way peat flavour gets into whisky is through the distillate.

 For a long time, the only people who drank new make whisky were people who worked at the distilleries.
 Maybe the odd bottle ended up in someone’s kitchen.
 But that was for cleaning purposes only.
 Of course.